artificial-scientist-lab/Differometor-Benchmark/README.md

 2. Declare `algorithm_str` and `algorithm_type`
 3. Implement `optimize(problem_objective, ...) → None`
 4. Use `Objective` for all function evaluations
-5. The `Objective` is mutated in place — no return needed
+5. The `Objective` is mutated in place, thereby no return is needed

 Please create a branch called `algorithm/my-algo` for the pull request.